notofonts/notoglot-mini/README.md

             "WiktionaryLangs": "https://en.wiktionary.org/wiki/Category:Armenian_script_languages",
             "r12a": "https://r12a.github.io/scripts/links?iso=Armn"
         }
-    },
+    }
+}
 ```

+- The most unique data point in each script entry is `summary`, which contains a single-paragraph, hand-curated description of the script.

-Additional data points about each script will be published in future.
+- Additional data points about each script will be published in future.

 ## Python package